 How will I be assessed?

 Students will complete a series of projects throughout each year.
 Each project is designed to prepare them for the next and will be graded on a Pass/Fail basis.
 At the end of the year the students will take part in a final major musical theatre production which will be graded Pass/Merit/Distinction and will be the overall grade of the year.
+The final assessment will be moderated by the exam board.
 Assessments will be a combination of coursework, presentations, written essays and practical performance work.

-All applicants are expected to have achieved 4 Cs (or Grade 4s) at GCSE including English and/or Maths.
+All applicants are expected to have achieved 4 GCSEs at grade 4 (C) including English and/or Maths.
 On receiving an application, individuals are invited to partake in an audition.
 The audition is designed to provide a taster of what the course entails and consists of a dance warm up and short section of choreography, a short drama improvisation and a vocal warm up.
 Applicants will then perform their prepared pieces.
 Each applicant will need to prepare a 1 minute speech (from a play, film, TV scene, reading, poem), that allows for character to be portrayed, and a song lasting approximately 2 minutes, which will show vocal potential in singing and acting through song.

 Progression & Career Opportunities